 Martina’s interests include continuing to learn about plants and animals, well being through nature and enjoying the company of her friends and family.

 Hannah is a true northerner.
 Born, raised and homeschooled in the NWT and raised off-grid surrounded by wilderness.
 Hannah worked at Laughing Lichen from 2018 to 2021 full time and now is a part time harvester and attending school.
 With her big smile and her positive can-do attitude, She was an excellent member of the Laughing Lichen Tea.

-The premium ingredients we collect are from remote areas of the Northwest Territories, Northern British Columbia, and the Yukon where the air is fresh and wild.
-Laughing Lichen operates under the philosophy of ethical environmental stewardship and applies this vision to all facets of the business – from initial harvest to final product, ensuring a sustainable future for everyone – our forests included.
+The premium ingredients we collect are from remote areas of Canada’s northern wilderness.
+Laughing Lichen operates under the philosophy of ethical environmental stewardship and applies this vision to all facets of the business – from initial harvest to final product, ensuring a sustainable future generations to come – our forests included.

 We are skilled in the identification of native fungi and flora species and strive to find only the highest quality ingredients.
 All products are gluten free and none are tested on animals – only our close friends!
-Our entire business and farm is run using Solar energy.
+Our entire business, farm and learning centre is run using Solar energy.
 Minimizing our impact on the environment is important to us and is reflected in all aspects of the business.
-Shipping materials are re-purposed, we are working diligently to incorporate eco-friendly, recyclable or compostable packaging into our product line.
+Shipping materials are re-purposed, wherever possible we source eco-friendly, recyclable or compostable packaging into our product line.
 Our Off-grid energy efficient facility hosts a composting toilet, biodegradable cleaners and detergents, and all plant and fungi matter used in the making of products is returned to the land as compost.
 Wild harvested ingredients are shade dried using natural air flow in a post and beam style barn for optimal freshness and ones that aren’t are carefully dried using low temperatures in dehydrators.